2072/Decursive/Readme.txt

 Decursive 2.0 ( Main download: http://www.2072productions.com/?to=decursive.php )

 This is a cleaning mod.
-Its job it to help a class that can remove afflictions to do it with ease.
+Its job is to help a class that can remove afflictions to do it with ease.

 Load the mod, bind a key and run, no further configuration or editing needed, it auto configures.